VoodooHillbilly/downright-excessive-renaming-project/README.md

 -   Change the lengthy “Not Detected During Frisk” tag to something a little shorter like Concealable, Passes Frisk, Unfriskable, etc.
 -   Choose how to fix the mismatched Griswold/Hanson property and items on Whittleton Creek.
 -   Removes the ICA from mission Playstyle titles and even choose to replace one of them with Silent Assassin.
     -   **Warning:** outside of Freelancer the SA replacement options create a second occurrence of Silent Assassin **_in name only_**.
-        It’s still functions as the original rank.
+It still functions as the original rank.
 So you may want to stick with the Remove ICA option.

 ## **Freelancer**